AndersenLab/dry-guide/docs/quest-intro.md

 ```

 !!!
 Important
-    Do not run commands on `quser21-24`.
+    Do not run commands for big data on `quser21-24`.
 These are login nodes and are not meant for running heavy-load workflows.